ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

     Try :code:`python3` if :code:`python` doesn't work.

 #.
-Activate the created environment by running (same directory as the environment folder):
+Activate the created environment by running (in the same working directory as the environment folder):

     .. code-block:: none